Fire breaks out at Pinewood Studios in Iver Heath

 A fire has broken out at a workshop at Pinewood Studios.

-Buckingham Fire and Rescue Service said 11 crews were sent to tackle the blaze at Pinewood Road, Iver Heath, Buckinghamshire, at about 20:45 GMT on Thursday.
+Buckinghamshire Fire and Rescue Service said 11 crews were sent to tackle the blaze at Pinewood Road, Iver Heath, Buckinghamshire, at about 20:45 GMT on Thursday.

 It said the fire affected 100% of a single storey building used as a commercial workshop and an adjacent building was also damaged.